“Education is the primary requirement for anyone living in this world.”

-Business colleges do teach about finance and accounts for the industry purposes but the real test is managing money for personal benefits.
+Business colleges do teach about finance and account for industrial purposes but the real test is managing money for personal benefits.

 6. Time management:

-The world revolves around the time, everything is expected to be done on time.
+The world revolves around time, everything is expected to be done on time.

 From exams, project submission, deadlines in jobs, it is almost everywhere.
 But no one teaches how one should be able to manage time efficiently so that the target is achieved in the designated timeline.

-The older one gets, time managing skills becomes of more importance, managing between job and family with children and personal time, everything depends how efficiently one is able to manage the time.
+The older one gets, time managing skills become of more importance, managing between job and family with children and personal time, everything depends on how efficiently one can manage the time.

-The earlier in life one learn this skills, sooner the person is able to cultivate its benefits in life.
+The earlier in life one learns these skills, the sooner the person can cultivate its benefits in life.

 7. Teaching about taxes:

-Once a person starts working, they are required to pay taxes to the government depending on the salary slab they fit in.
-There are also various tax saving schemes that help the person in saving a lot of money from getting a deduction in the name of tax.
+Once a person starts working, they require to pay taxes to the government depending on the salary slab they fit in.
+Various tax saving schemes help the person in saving a lot of money from getting a deduction in the name of tax.

-Colleges need to ensure to teach their students about tax system before the enter the job world, as this is important for them to know as to when and where the money is needed to be spent and saved.
+Colleges need to ensure to teach their students about the tax system before they enter the job world, as this is important for them to know as to when and where the money needs to spend and saved.

 Regarding the tax method, there is incomplete knowledge of the students; hence, many tend to lose out a good amount of money in the name of tax.